 Molecular Orbital Theory

 The molecular orbital theory was developed by F. Hund and R.S.
 Mulliken in 1932.
 According to Molecular Orbital Theory, individual atoms combine to form a molecule.
-Thus the electrons of an atom are present in various atomic orbitals and are associated with several nuclei.
-The salient features are :
+Thus, the electrons of an atom are present in various atomic orbitals and are associated with several nuclei.
+The salient features are as follows:

-(i) Just as electrons of an atom are present in various atomic orbitals, electrons of the molecule are present in various molecular orbitals.
+(i) Just like electrons of an atom are present in various atomic orbitals, electrons of the molecule are present in various molecular orbitals.